otvam/magnetic_components_toolbox_matlab/README.md

 Two DC-DC converters are considered as examples:
 * a resonant converter (SRC-DCX) with a MF transformer
-* a bidirectional Buck converter (BUCK-DCDC) with a MF inductor
+* a bidirectional Buck converter (Buck DC-DC) with a MF inductor

 Both converteres are operating between 400V and 100V buses with a rated power of 5kW.
 The component geometry (core and windings) and the operating frequency are optimized.